GreanBeetle/john-rykken/README.md

 3. PORTFOLIO
   * Single page section with pictures of and links to my other coding projects

-4. CODE
+4. CODE!
-  * To start, this section will have 6 'toy' programming problems
+  * My other favorite part of this site, Code! will have 6 'toy' programming problems
   * 3 of them will be written in Ruby
   * 3 of them will be written in Javascript
-  * For example, there may be a Javascript 'Ping-Pong' problem.
-The idea will be explained.
+  * For example, there may be a Javascript 'Ping-Pong' problem with an explanation.
 I.e. "Please input a positive number.
 The Javascript is going to return an array of numbers from 1 to the number you input.
 All numbers divisible by 3 will be replaced with "ping".
 All numbers divisible by 5 will be replaced with "pong".
 So, if you give me the number 7, the program will return 1, 2, ping, 4, pong, ping, 7."
 Then the idea will be executed.
   * Each problem will have a link titled 'show code', which will invoke a modal (or simply hidden) window displaying the actual coding logic.
   * I'm going to use the Red Carpet gem to stylize the code in the modals